Take a Look Inside!

 - 1925: Theatre purchased by the Latchis family

-- 1929: Thornton Wilder begins spoken-word tradition reading The Women of Argos
+- 1929: Thornton Wilder begins spoken-word tradition reading grom The Woman of Argos

-- 1932: Amelia Earhart lectures on the possibility of trans-Atlantic air travel; Maud Adams performs Twelfth Night
+- 1932: Amelia Earhart lectures on the possibility of trans-Atlantic air travel; Maude Adams performs Twelfth Night

 - 1945: Live entertainment is discontinued